Worldskills

 What is WorldSkills International competition?

-WorldSkills International is the largest skill competition in the world, organised once every two years in one of the member countries.
-More than 1300 contestants below the age of 23, compete for gold, silver and bronze medals, in over 50 skills.
+WorldSkills International is the largest skills competition in the world, organized once every two years in one of the member countries.
+More than 1500+ contestants below the age of 25 compete for gold, silver and bronze medals, in over 63 skills.
 The competition is held over a span of four days.

 What is WorldSkills India?

-WorldSkills India is an initiative of the National Skill Development Corporation (NSDC) under Ministry of Skill Development and Entrepreneurship which has been leading India’s participation at WorldSkills International competitions since 2011.
+WorldSkills India is an initiative of the National Skill Development Corporation (NSDC) under the Ministry of Skill Development and Entrepreneurship.
+Since 2011, it has been entrusted with leading India’s participation in the WorldSkills International Competitions.

 What is the role of NSDC ?